ichim/LeafletForBlazor-NuGet/RTM and GeoJSON/README.md

 		    }
 		]

 In addition, RealTimeMap supports a JSON format that allows customizing the appearance of the map items.
 This format is based on RFC 7946.
+This format complies with the following template:

+		{
+			"name": "Name of Group Layer",
+		 	"data": [], //RFC 7946 array
+		  	"appearance": {} //appearance of RealTimeMap items
+		}

 Example of JSON format: